Last Updated on 17/06/2020 by secretmoona

-- Yokohama – The second populous city after Tokyo, this port city is a superb choice for a day trip from Tokyo.
-Explore Minato Mirai and get closer to China with a visit to Chinatown.
+- Yokohama – The second most populous city after Tokyo, this port city is a superb choice for a day trip from Tokyo.
+Explore Minato Mirai, Sankeien Garden and get closer to China with a visit to Chinatown.

 - Coasts of Kanagawa – Enoshima and Kamakura are two beautiful towns located on the Shōnan coast of Japan’s Kanagawa Prefecture.
 At less than an hour from Tokyo, Enoshima is the perfect destination for a day trip away from the hustle and bustle of the capital.

 - Nikko – Town at the entrance to Nikko National Park, site of the beautiful Toshugu shrine.

-- Kawagoe – Known as Little Edo, Kawagoe is only 30 minutes away from Tokyo so it’s a favorable option for a day trip.
+- Kawagoe – Known as Little Edo, Kawagoe is only 30 minutes away from Tokyo so it’s another option for a day trip.
 Its architecture which has remained the same takes visitors back in the Edo period.

 - Matsuyama is the largest city in Ehime prefecture (pure Japanese countryside) and home to Dogo Onsen, Japan’s oldest onsen.